 From the second we arrived at Bohol Bee Farm, it just felt like home.
-It might have been on the other side of the world, but the second we walked in, we were part of the family.
+It might have been on the other side of the world, but as soon as we walked in, we were part of the family.

 Bohol Bee Farm was our home away from home on our travels through the Philippines.
 I only found the hotel when I spotted a small box out in my Lonely Planet guidebook noting that it makes a nice day trip, but also that it had rooms.
 When I looked online and saw those rooms were only £45 a night – I was sold!

 So we turned up for what became the most magical stay ever.
 And that’s with almost 3 days of heavy rain..

-So read on for my review of the amazing Bohol Bee Farm in the Philippines.
-Find out why it stole our hearts and why it is the best place to stay on Bohol Island!
+Read on for my review of the amazing Bohol Bee Farm in the Philippines.
+Find out why it stole our hearts and why it really is the best place to stay on Bohol Island!

 The owner, a lovely woman called Vicky, has built and expanded Bohol Bee Farm over the past decade.
 She’s done this with a true love of community, organic produce and sustainable techniques.
 Vicky and her team of local staff endeavour to support an agricultural environment that leads to healthier soils and diverse ecosystems.

 Everything on the family-run farm has been built upon Vicky’s vision for an eco-friendly, sustainable farm that supports the local community.
 She designs the landscaping, accommodation and public areas whilst contracting local suppliers and tradesmen and women, ensuring everything is sourced from the island of Bohol.